DMCA @ NearlyFreeSpeech.NET

 If your notification does not meet all the legal requirements, processing may be delayed until the requirements are met, or it may not be possible to process it at all.
 If possible and reasonable, we will notify you if there are problems that prevent us from processing your notification.

 Questions about the Digital Millennium Copyright Act and/or its provisions as they may or may not apply to you or your rights therein should be directed to a legal professional.
 This document is provided as a courtesy by NearlyFreeSpeech.NET to help persons with legitimate copyright concerns with member sites get their concerns addressed in the most efficient possible way.
-It is not a substitute for competent professional legal counsel.
+It is not legal advice nor a substitute for competent professional legal counsel.

 NearlyFreeSpeech.NET provides complete copies of all notifications received to the operator of any site referenced in the notification, and reserves the right to make copies available to third parties for academic study and legal review as we see fit.
 Under no circumstances will NearlyFreeSpeech.NET treat any use, or abuse, of the DMCA notification process as confidential, even if the notification specifically requests otherwise.